 November 1, 1885: First Class double pump Button and Blake (of Waterford, NY) Steam Fire Engine.
 This was the company's last ever built steamer.
 Serial # was 186

-February 1821: Gooseneck hand tub built by Smith of New York.
+February 1821: Gooseneck hand tub built by James Smith of New York for $700.
 Barely functional in 1839

 Jeffers Hand Pumper sold to Charlotte NC in 1875 (now restored)

-February, 1872: the company received at their own expense a double pump Jeffers steam fire engine ordered in 1871.
-It had to taken out of service in 1875 until replaced in 1876 with the Nussey Steamer shown below
+February 8, 1872: the company received at their own expense a 3rd-class, double pump Jeffers steam fire engine ordered in 1871.
+Specifics - water pumps 3 7/8 inches, stroke 7 1/2 inches, steam cylinders 6 1/2 inches.
+It had to be taken out of service in 1875

-1876: Nussey Steam Fire Engine.
-Used until 1883 when it went to Paterson Engine 9 (if one looks closely one can see a "9" engraved on the steamer lamps.
+July 1876: 3rd class, double pump, Nussey Steam Fire Engine (built in Paterson).
+Used until 1883 when it went to Paterson Engine 9 (if one looks closely one can see a "9" engraved on the steamer lamps).
 This photo dates to when it was a spare (during paid FD era) parked outside the center bay of the 77 Prospect Street Firehouse

 This photo is much later when it was a spare and after apparatus served at Engine 9

-Spring 1883: Purchased a refurbished (with horse hitch) second size 1871 third-class Jeffers steam engine with vertical works and double pump
+Spring 1883: Used the refurbished (with horse hitch) second size 1871 third-class Jeffers steam engine with vertical works and double pump

 1855: First engine was a piano-box hand tub built by James Smith of New York.
 Served until 1868.